huimiu/azd-foundry-extension-bugbash/README.md

 cd ..
 ```

-`azd.exe` is already named correctly — no renaming needed.
-If SmartScreen warns
-about an unknown publisher: **More info → Run anyway**.
+If SmartScreen warns about an unknown publisher: **More info → Run anyway**.

 ### 2. Install the extensions